bitmark-inc/bitmarkd/README.md

 Prerequisites

-* Install the go language package for your system
+* Install the go language package for the system
 * Configure environment variables for go system
 * Install the ZMQ4 and Argon2 libraries